openconfig/gribi/doc/specification.md

 ### 4.1.1 Client-Server Session Negotiation

-A gRIBI client is identified by gRPC connection, i.e., if a connection drops and reconnect with the same `election_id` value, it will be considered as another client.
+A gRIBI client is identified by `Modify` RPC sessions, i.e., if a session drops and reconnect with the same `election_id` value, it will be considered as another client.

-Before a client starting sending `AFTOperations`, it should reach agreement with the device regarding the following session parameters
+Before a client starts sending `AFTOperation` messages, it should specify the desired parameters for the session.
 * Redundancy Mode (defined in x.y.z)
 * Persistent Mode (defined in x.y.z)
 * Acknoledge Mode (defined in x.y.z)